Rothschild Martin Maurel: Acquisition by Rothschild & Co

-In 2017 after the close of the acquisition, Rothschild merged Banque Martin Maurel and its own private bank Rothschild & Cie Banque to form Rothschild Martin Maurel.
+By 2 January 2017, the merger between Banque Martin Maurel and Rothschild & Cie Banque was complete, creating Rothschild Martin Maurel.

 Current Operations

 The bank is headquartered at 29 Avenue de Messine in Paris; however, its main office is at another address in Marseille.
 The bank has branches in Paris, Marseille, Aix-en-Provence, Lyon, Brussels, Neuilly-sur-Seine, and Monaco.

 It is a member of the Groupement Européen de Banques.